Wednesday, October 17, 2007

 “A virtual community or online community is a group of people that may or may not primarily or initially communicate or interact via the Internet.
 Online communities have also become a supplemental form of communication between people who know each other in real life” (“Virtual Community”, 2007).

-social networking service that allows members to inform each other about what they are doing and what they think.
+“Twitter is a social networking service that allows members to inform each other about what they are doing and what they think.
 It allows users to send messages via phone or instant messaging.
 Two SMS gateway numbers are available - one for USA and one UK number for international use.
 Users can receive updates from other selected users via web, IM, or SMS” (“Twitter”, 2007).

 Therefore, after stating the definition of online communities and discussing what does twitter.com does, I do consider Twitter as an online community.
 Reasons are: